cazanova98/ai_solutions/README.md

 - Scalable to handle thousands of cheques per day

-Check CloudWatch for logs and SageMaker endpoint for predictions
+- Check CloudWatch for logs and SageMaker endpoint for predictions

-Human reviewers validate low-confidence predictions
+- Human reviewers validate low-confidence predictions
+-
+### Future Improvements

+- Collaborate with business stakeholders to refine and optimize feature engineering for improved model performance.